“There is no I in teamwork.” You must have heard of this hogwash before.

-During debrief sessions, participants tend to give motherhood statements which are safer because no one in particular is held accountable.
-It is said that change begins with the individual, but we keep on listening to people that there is no I in team.
+During debriefing sessions, participants tend to give motherhood statements which are safer because no one, in particular, is held accountable.
+It is said that change begins with the individual, but we keep on listening to people that there is no I in the team.
 Wrong.

 The best teams help individuals achieve their individual goals while achieving team goals.
 To highlight the importance of the role of each individual, we must recognize the I in teams.

 When you need a facilitator…